avinashvaidya09/sales-commission/README.md

 ## Set up SAP HANA Cloud

 Add SAP HANA Cloud client to your application.
-The below command will make changes to the [package.json](package.json).
+The below command will make changes to the [package.json](package.json). \n
     ```
     cds add hana --for production
     ```